GitMubarak/gulp-usage/README.md

   - Check node_modules folder and find gulp folder inside it

 ## Writing Your First Gulp Task
+  - Create a gulpfile.js file in project root and write the below code
   ```javascript
   var gulp = require('gulp');